inchmeal/inchmeal.github.io/app/_htpi/ch-1/sec-1.2.markdown

 | false | false | true | false | true
 | false | false | false | false | false

-When values corresponding to all premises are true, than conclusion is also true.
+When values corresponding to all premises are true, then conclusion is also true.

 **(b)**